aws/aws-toolkit-vscode/CONTRIBUTING.md

 ### Run

-You can run the extension from Visual Studio Code:
+To run the extension from VSCode as a Node.js app:

 1. Select the Run panel from the sidebar.
 2. From the dropdown at the top of the Run pane, choose `Extension`.
+3. Press `F5` to launch a new instance of VSCode with the extension installed and the debugger attached.

+To run the extension from VSCode in "web mode" (a browser app, or "PWA"):

+1. Select the Run panel from the sidebar.
+2. From the dropdown at the top of the Run pane, choose `Extension (web)`.
-3. Press `F5` to launch a new instance of Visual Studio Code with the extension installed and the debugger attached.
+3. Press `F5` to launch a new instance of VSCode (web mode) with the extension installed and the debugger attached.

 ### Build

-When you launch the extension or run tests from Visual Studio Code, it will automatically build the extension and watch for changes.
+When you launch the extension or run tests from VSCode, it will automatically build the extension and watch for changes.

 You can also use these NPM tasks (see `npm run` for the full list):